 My Postcrossing name comes from the fact that I started collecting stamps when I was seven years old.
-I enjoy mailing out postcards, notes, and packages with vintage US stamps.
+I enjoy mailing out postcards, notes, and packages with both vintage and modern US stamps.
 I think of the creativity that has gone into these tiny works of art.

-You might find on your postcard from me stamps from as far back as the 1920's,and always more than one stamp, maybe 5 or more All my life I have been interested in different countries and different ways of life, and especially languages.
-Many years ago, I lived in Brussels and did a study of child development in what was then Fort Archambault, Chad, now Sahr.
-When someone I met at a party told me about Postcrossing, I joined that very day.
+All my life my life I have been interested in different countries and different ways of life, and especially languages.
+Many years ago, I lived in Brussels and did a study of child development in what was then Fort Archambault, Chad, now Sarh When someone I met at a party told me about Postcrossing, I joined that very day.

 I am retired after 50 years as an M.D.
 I continue to teach medical students in the USA, Austria and Germany, especially about how to be an effective and empathic interviewer.

 October, 2016.
 I have been an active Postcrossing member now for 18 months.
 One of the most gratifying aspects of this marvelous site is the possibility of "private swaps" which are very much like "pen pal" relationships of the pre-email era.
 Some last for a few emails and some indefinitely.